Genghis Khan — Emperor with Extraordinary Military Achievements

 Yelv Chucai's ancestors were royals of the Liao Dynasty (907 — 1125), after their empire perished, they started to serve in the Jurchen Jin Dynasty (1115 — 1234).

 His father, a high-rank official of Jin, passed away when Yelv was a toddler.
-Since then, he was raised by his mother, a Han people from the Song Dynasty.
+Since then, he was raised by his mother, a Han person from the Song Empire.